Maknee/league-of-legends-decoded-replay-packets-gym/README.md

 # League of Legends Decoded Replay Packets Gym 🏋️‍♀️

+# Disclaimer

+This work isn’t endorsed by Riot Games and doesn’t reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc.

 **A Gymnasium Environment for League of Legends Decoded Replay Packets**

 [![PyPI version](https://badge.fury.io/py/league-of-legends-decoded-replay-packets-gym.svg)](https://badge.fury.io/py/league-of-legends-decoded-replay-packets-gym)